 - TMA collects a group of artists, which it invites to participate.
 Their work will be presented on our website and solicited to potential buyers by our board, staff and friends of the museum.
 If selected by a buyer, the commissioned work will be exhibited.
 At times, these artists know a person who would like to commission their work, and we are happy to help facilitate the process.
 TMA is currently selecting this group of artists.

 - Alternatively, some artists are introduced to us by buyers who would like to work with them.
 In such cases, TMA still acts as the facilitator of the commissioning process.
 The work is also included in the final in-person and virtual exhibition.
 (Note: since the project is about patronage, the work must develop out of a relationship or interaction between artist and buyer.
 No previously existing works will be included.)

 Not all artists will receive commissions and some will receive multiple.
 We do our best to match up as many artists as possible.
 We hope having work represented by TMA will prove to be beneficial to artists regardless of receiving a commission.

 The role of the TMA is to help match artists and buyers and facilitate the commissioning process.
 TMA can assist buyers with the decision-making process by suggesting commission possibilities that fit their needs, interests and budget range, as well as arrange artist-buyer phone calls.
 Once a match has been made, TMA coordinates with both the artist and buyer to collect information and commission details (such as price, size, medium, edition, etc).
 With this information, TMA creates a contract, which must be signed by both parties in order to participate in the exhibition and for artists to receive payment.

-August 28, 2020: Made to Order Premier, exhibition and online catalogue release
+August 27: Made to Order exhibition and opening reception

-August 28 – November 8, 2020: Made to Order exhibition and online catalogue are on view
+August 27 – November 7, 2021: Made to Order exhibition and virtual exhibition are on view

 4. How will the price for the commission be set?